shuai-yang/Operating-System/README.md

 Grade: /100

 - [ 90 pts] Functional Requirements:
-  - [20 pts] lexus\_schedule() is called periodically. - if your lottery scheduling system works as expected, you do not need to prove this; otherwise, you need to provide evidence proving your lexus\_schedule() is called periodically.
   - [20 pts] process registering and unregistering are successful. - if your lottery scheduling system works as expected, you do not need to prove this; otherwise, you need to provide evidence proving your registering and unregistering are successful.
-  - [50 pts] lottery scheduling works - producing reasonable scheduling results.
+  - [70 pts] lottery scheduling works - producing reasonable scheduling results.
 Grader will test this using the testing scripts, but you should also include your testing results in the README file.

 - [10 pts] Documentation:
   - README.md file (replace this current README.md with a new one using the README template.
 You do not need to check in this current README file.)